AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ##  Scenario

 It is suspected that a machine within the enterprise was targeted by a brute-force attack.
 A high number of failed logon attempts was detected on the system, along with unusual activity in the event logs.
-The objective is to determine whether the attacker successfully gained access and whether any malicious actions were performed.
+The objective is to determine whether the attacker successfully gained access and if any malicious actions were performed.
 If a compromise is confirmed, the incident response plan will be initiated.

 ### High-Level Malicious Activity IoC Discovery Plan